backstage/backstage/plugins/notifications-node/README.md

 When sending notifications, you can specify the entity reference of the notification.
 If the entity reference is a user, the notification will be sent to only that user.
 If it's a group, the notification will be sent to all members of the group.
 If it's some other entity, the notification will be sent to the owner of that entity.

-## Extending Notification Service

-The `NotificationService` can be extended with `NotificationProcessor`.
-These processors allow to decorate notifications before they are sent or/and send the notifications to external services.